csev/dj4e/assn/dj4e_install.md

 Building Your Application
 -------------------------

 Now that we have your Django set up and you have retrieved the sample code for DJ4E, lets build your first application in the PYAW shell:

     cd ~
     mkdir django_projects

+Once you have made a folder in your home directory, lets go into that folder and make a Django project.

-    cd django_projects
+    cd ~/django_projects
     django-admin startproject mysite

 At this point, keep your shell open in one tab and open the PythonAnywhere *Files* application